Dr. Robert Moghim

 Treatment depends on the severity and cause of kyphosis.
 Most mild to moderate cases can be managed with physical therapy, which helps improve posture, strengthen back muscles, and enhance flexibility.

 Bracing may be recommended for patients with progressive kyphosis to prevent further curvature.
-In severe cases, especially when pain, breathing difficulties, or significant deformity occur, surgical options may be considered to realign and stabilize the spine.
+Surgery may be considered in severe cases to realign and stabilize the spine.
+Especially when pain, breathing difficulties, or significant deformity occur.

 If you are experiencing persistent back pain, stiffness, or noticeable posture changes, early evaluation can help determine the best course of treatment.
 Talk to our team to find the best approach for you.